mdgspace/domain-forge/README.md

 > Find product related research [here](https://obvious-acrylic-f12.notion.site/DomainForge-A-dynamic-sub-domain-creator-e860af60894e4a3bb0482ea3dd746451)

-### Installation
+## Installation

-This section is relevant for organizational administrators.
-For detailed information on the installation process, please refer to this [documentation](./docs/admin/README.md)
+This section is designated for organizational administrators who leverage this tool to facilitate the creation of dynamic subdomains, while also furnishing storage and computing functionalities to members of the organization.
+For comprehensive installation guidelines, please refer to this [documentation](./docs/admin/README.md).

-### Usage
+## Usage

-This section pertains to users.
-For comprehensive guidance on utilizing this tool, please consult the [documentation](./docs/users/README.md)
+This section is relevant to the users of the tool.
+For detailed guidance on effectively leveraging this tool to deploy your projects within your organization, please refer to this [documentation](./docs/users/README.md) for comprehensive instructions.

-### License
+## License

 [MIT](./LICENSE.md)

-### Contributors
+## Contributing

+We welcome pull requests.
+If you're considering significant changes, please initiate a discussion by opening an issue first.
+Additionally, please ensure your commits follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) format.

+Thank you to everyone who's already contributed!
 ![](https://contrib.rocks/image?repo=mdgspace/domain-forge)

-//ToDo: Add contributing guidelines
+If you find this tool useful, please consider giving it a star :star:.

+Made with :heart: by MDG Space